 College First-Year Seminar

-All first-year students in the College of Arts and Sciences must take a First-Year Seminar during the first or second semester.
+All first-year students in the College of Arts and Sciences must take a First-Year Seminar during the first fall semester.
 The Seminar provides an intimate (10 to 20 students) and supportive environment that facilitates the transition to university academic work.
 Students begin to develop many of the skills that serve as a framework for their future scholarly work--how to read closely, think critically, write clearly, learn cooperatively, speak persuasively, and solve problems creatively.
 First-Year Seminars give students an excellent way to explore a subject that may be new or to enter more deeply into an area of interest.
 Many of the seminar topics are non-tranditional or cross-disciplinary subjects of special interest to the instructor.

 Courses designated for the Arts and Humanities (HU) requirement are found in Art, Architecture, Design, English (but not ENGL 001 or 002), the foreign languages, History, Music, Philosophy, Religion Studies, and Theatre.
 Many of the interdisciplinary programs